alessandro-g89/bash-sessions/README.md

 * working directory
 * command history
+* environment variables
 * output of the commands printed on the screen (up to the last 1000 lines)

 You will find this useful if you tipycally work with multiple terminal windows which have different usage patterns (e.g. for software compilation/installation, for navigating/searching files, for network troubleshooting...).
-If you use different sessions, you can close a terminal window, re-open it later and restore it to (almost) exactly the same state as when you closed it.
+If you use different sessions, you can close a terminal window, re-open it later and restore it to exactly the same state as when you closed it.

 The main purpose of bash_sessions is to avoid confusion from multiple command histories when you work with multiple terminal windows in parallel.
 Depending on your settings, one of these two things can typically happen: